 - Create 1-2 CDs (80 min max per CD) as part of a narrator Thank You packet.
 At least one copy of the recording should be made available.
 Although some projects may choose not to provide CD copies, I strongly advise against neglecting this small inconvenience of post-production

 - Make sure narrators have access at all times

 - A second option allows for Mp3 sound files to be added to inexpensive USB flash drives should narrators have access to a personal computer

 - ASAP Catalog, label, and archive all physical and born digital files.
 This I cannot stress enough.
 For further reading, consult Metadata: Best Practices for Oral History Access and Preservation.

 Consider final documentation, which includes pre-planned transcription, and the sound recording’s potential for future access and research.

 As a final note, explore other avenues for names and contact information of potential narrators that may add further value to a completed interview.

-There are exceptions, of course.
+There are exceptions to longevity, of course.
 It should be clear that interviewers are responsible for professional distance as much as project transparency.

 Get to work, friends and neighbors, and give me a call if I can help.